Suggested Searches

 Before Apollo put the first human on the Moon, the first Apollo missions launched to test the rocket and equipment.
 Before Artemis carries a crew to the Moon, NASA will test the rocket and spacecraft in flight then send a crew for a test flight:

-- Artemis 2 will fly SLS and Orion with a crew past the Moon, then circle it and return to Earth.
-This trip will be the farthest any human has gone into space.
+• Artemis 2 will be the first crewed launch of Orion and the SLS rocket The Orion spacecraft will carry a crew of four astronauts past the Moon, then circle it and return to Earth.

-- Artemis 3 will send a crew with the first woman and the next man to land on the Moon.
+• Artemis 3 will send a crew with the next astronauts to land on the Moon.

 What Will Artemis Astronauts Do on the Moon?

-The Artemis 3 crew will visit the Moon’s South Pole.
-No one has ever been there.
+The Artemis 3 crew will visit the Moon’s South Pole, a place where no astronauts have landed before.
 At the Moon, astronauts will:

-- Search for the Moon’s water and use it.
+• Search for water on the lunar surface and test ways to use it.

 Why Is the Artemis Program Important?